 The U.S. and Russian Espionage Game from the Cold War to the 21st Century

-From 1945 to the present day, the United States and the Soviet Union have used spies, airplanes, satellites, and other technological means to collect intelligence with the intent of gaining a strategic advantage.
+From 1945 to present day, the United States and Soviet Union have used spies, satellites, and other technological means to collect intelligence with the intent of gaining a strategic advantage.

 ||6 1/8x9 1/4

-In the post-World War II era, the Soviet Union and the United States wanted to gain an advantage over one another in the international security environment.
-To do so, both engaged in a variety of intelligence-gathering strategies—some of which involved espionage.
-This single-volume work provides readers with a comprehensive understanding of the evolution of the espionage game during the Cold War and in the post-Cold War security environment.
+In the post-World War II era, the Soviet Union and the United States wanted to gain the advantage in international security.
+Both engaged in intelligence gathering.
+This book provides a comprehensive understanding of the evolution of the espionage game.

 For more than four decades after World War II, the quest for intelligence drove the Soviet Union and the United States to develop a high-stakes "game" of spying on one another throughout the Cold War.
 Each nation needed to be aware of and prepared to counter the capabilities of their primary nemesis.
 Therefore, as the Cold War period developed and technology advanced, the mutual goal to maintain up-to-date intelligence mandated that the process by which the "game" was played encompass an ever-wider range of intelligence gathering means.
 Covering far more than the United States and Soviet Union's use of human spies, this book examines the advanced technological means by which the two nations' intelligence agencies worked to ensure that they had an accurate understanding of the enemy.